BIGJRA/BIGJRA.github.io/reborn.md

     - Swords Dance
     - Leaf Blade

 One more round with our favorite Swag Jockey.
 His team is pimped out for maximal pain on the field, which... aside from an early game Aster & Eclipse fight and Ditto-Arceus, we haven't gotten to fight any significant trainers on.
 Three of his Pokemon have Rock Tomb, which gets a 2.25x power boost here and alternate hitting with Fire, Water, Grass, then Psychic sub-typing, cyclically.
 Any Pokemon's use of a Rock move, Multi-Attack, Strength, or Rock Climb will cause the sub-typing to move to the next, in fact.
 Dragon moves are also boosted here, so Haxorus (perhaps after a Dragon Dance), Krookodile (who will outspeed with its Scarf) and Serperior (perhaps after a Contrary Leaf Storm) will tear through you with theirs.
 Rhyperior's Rock Polish actually also boosts both attacking stats on this field, so if you can't take it out in the first turn, it might sweep you.
-It's also worth noting that Krookodile's Earthquake will turn the field to a Cave, where this move can now hit Flying-type Pokemon you were hoping to switch in on it.
+It's also worth noting that Krookodile's Earthquake will turn the field to a Cave, where this move can now hit Flying type Pokemon you were hoping to switch in on it.
 Oh, and he has a Bullet Punch machine in Mega Scizor and a Z-Move 'roided Decidueye with priority.

 By now, I know you can win this one!
 Aside from a generally well-built team, Pokemon that make careful use of the moves I mentioned earlier to gain beneficial sub-typings and ruin Fern's sub-typings can be useful here.
 Dragon types can fairly easily sweep here if you can get some momentum and Stealth Rocks going, as well.
 Transform it into the Dark Crystal Cavern or Cave if you like those options better.